-Use this course page to access material for assignments for Southern Music and to discover sites that Dr. Ferris recommends.
+Use this course research guide to access material for assignments for Southern Music and to discover sites that Dr. Ferris recommends.

 Let's begin here, with the History of Rock n Roll in 100 Riffs...

 The Department of American Studies offers a major and a minor, both with interdisciplinary approaches that empower students to value the complexity of the US by engaging with a variety of historical, literary, artistic, political, social, and ethnic perspectives.